bpt26/usher_wiki/docs/source/index.rst

 UShER Wiki
 ***************

 Welcome to the manual for UShER package, that includes SARS-CoV-2 Phylogenetics tools UShER, matUtils, matOptimize, RIPPLES, strain_phylogenetics, and others.
 Please see the table of contents on the sidebar, or :doc:`click here <QuickStart>` for a quick tutorial on getting started.
+If you are interested in global trees for SARS-COV-2 or other pathogens, :doc:`click here <global_trees>`.

 .. toctree::
    :hidden: